 There are many variations throughout Latin America, however in Puerto Rican recipes the sofrito, or recaito, includes herbs, vegetables and many spices such as cilantro, coriander, culantro, onion, garlic, cubanelle pepper, green pepper and ají.

-This national dish of Arroz con Gandules uses a variation including ham, onions, garlic, tomato paste and sazon, achiote, adobo seasoning, oregano, coriander and cayenne for a wonderful base of flavor to cook the jasmine rice.
+This national dish of Arroz con Gandules uses a variation including ham, onions, garlic, tomato paste and sazon, achiote, adobo seasoning, oregano, coriander and cayenne for a wonderful base of flavor to cook the jasmine rice or Instant Pot Jasmine Rice.

 Explore new recipes and cooking techniques from around the world with confidence using Mahatma® Rice.
 Enhance your next dish with one of these recipe ideas using a sofrito or a variation.